• Skip to main content

 After you take the steps down towards the imposing cave entrance you can walk the first 200 yards of the nearly half-mile-long cave by yourself (bring a flashlight or rent it on site), or hire a guide to see it all (and tube on the way back), including ancient Mayan artefacts.

 From St. Herman’s entrance, you can also connect to another loop and do the long trail (three hours), where you’ll find St. Herman’s cave exit and another spur leading to the Crystal Cave, also known as Mountain Cow Cave.
-To see the shiny formations of the latter you must hire a guide.
+To see the shiny formations of the latter you must book a tour.

 If you prefer to stay above ground, this is a great bird watching spot where about 300 species of birds have been recorded: falcons, hawks, toucans, hummingbirds, and more.
 On the ground you can look for more than 40 species of reptiles and amphibians.